Japan men's national lacrosse team

 The Japan men's national lacrosse team is governed by the Japanese Lacrosse Association.
 The team's best performance in the World Lacrosse Championship was in the 2010 World Lacrosse Championship, when it came in fourth.
-The team came in eighth in the 2014 World Lacrosse Championship.
+The team came in eighth in the 2014 World Lacrosse Championship, and fifth in the 2023 World Lacrosse Championship.
+The team also won the bronze medal at the 2022 World Games, playing the Sixes variant.